buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcOpeningElementTypeEnum.md

 # IfcOpeningElementTypeEnum

-This enumeration defines the basic types for opening elements.
+This enumeration defines the basic types for opening elements.<!-- end of definition -->

 > HISTORY  New enumeration type in IFC4.